Hey! I’m Vince, and in this article, you’ll find the 6 most common symptoms of a bad fuel pump relay.

 The good news is it’s easy to check for a broken injector pump relay.
 But before we proceed, it is important to know a bit more about the relay in general.

-How to tell if fuel pump relay is bad (6 Signs)
+How to tell if fuel pump relay is bad (6 Signs and Symptoms)

 If this part is going out, you’re going to know it right away!
-Your vehicle is probably stuttering, stalling, has poor acceleration and a handful of other issues.
+Your vehicle is probably stuttering, stalling, has poor acceleration (these are most common symptoms) and a handful of other issues.
 That’s assuming it still starts!

 We suggest getting this part replaced immediately before you damage a fuel line, or your fuel pump.
 It’s a pretty cheap part (around $30).

 In most cases, the primary symptom is a check engine light.
 And you know what this means right?
 It’s a sign the ECU is holding on to some trouble codes.
 In order to read the code, you’ll need to hook up an OBD2 scan tool.
 If you find a P0230 or P0231 OBD2 Diagnostic Trouble Code (DTC), this means a malfunction in the primary circuit of the fuel pump.

 When this happens, the ECU is merely saying the voltage readings from the fuel pump relay to the ECU are below the required specifications.
 But this doesn’t specifically point to a faulty relay.
 This problem can also be caused by a blown fuse, a shorted fuel pump, frayed wiring, or a blown circuit.